victrme/Bonjourr/_locales/en/overview.md

 Bonjourr is built with vanilla JavaScript and optimised for the best possible performance.

 🔎 Search bar
 The integrated search bar of Bonjourr is compatible with all search engines.
 Yes, all of them!
-That includes the usual Google, Bing, DuckDuckGo, Yahoo, Startpage as well as others, like Ecosia, Lilo and Qwant.
 If you want, you can even add you own custom search engine.

 🕰 Analog clock
 Bonjourr's default clock is made to ressemble what you have on the iPhone and other iOS devices.
 But if you'd like something more exotic, you can replace it with a very cool analog clock, and customise it as you'd like.